-- 1. Allocate a second free Green Waste Month for the month of May 2023 (2022/23 financial year) per tenement to drop off green waste at both Ballan and Bacchus Marsh Transfer Stations. - 2.
+- Allocate a second free Green Waste Month for the month of May 2023 (2022/23 financial year) per tenement to drop off green waste at Ballan, Bacchus Marsh and Mount Egerton Transfer Stations. - 2.
 Advertise the second free Green Waste Month for May 2023 on Council's website and social media sites during the month of April 2023. - 3.
 Confirm that rates notices must be presented at the Transfer Station/s to be eligible for the second free Green Waste Month, May 2023.